-The LoTSSM constitute a new issue of securities with no established trading market and will not be listed on any exchange.
+There is no established trading market for the LoTSSM and the LoTSSM are not listed on any exchange.
 An active market for the LoTSSM may not develop or be sustained.
 As a result, we cannot assure you that you will be able to sell your LoTSSM or at what price.
 Although the underwriters have indicated that they intend to make a market in the LoTSSM, as permitted by applicable laws and regulations, they are not obligated to do so and may discontinue that market-making at any time without notice.